TheSICQ/ApresSQI/README.md

 This repository contains the code related to the SQIsign signature scheme, using extension-fields in signing.
 This is code accompanying the paper *[AprèsSQI: Extra Fast Verification for SQIsign Using Extension-Field Signing](https://eprint.iacr.org/2023/1559)* by Maria Corte-Real Santos, Jonathan Komada Eriksen, Michael Meyer and Krijn Reijnders.

 All code in this repository was written in `Python` and [`SageMath`](https://www.sagemath.org/), and is made publically available under the MIT licence.
 The dependencies are:
-- Python 3.11.1
+- Python 3.11.1 (with matplotlib)
 - SageMath version 10.1

 ## Contents

 This repository contains two main directories:
 - `ApresSQI-Sage`: this contains the implementation of the signing (using extension fields) and an unoptimized verification procedure.
+The code in this directory is written in `SageMath` and `python`.
 - `BenchmarkVerification`: this contains the code used for benchmarking verification.
+The code in this directory is written in `python`.

 We now describe the files in each of these directories and how to run their contents.